WebDevLuke/My-Articles/2017-naming-conventions-for-sizes-in-scalable-css/copy.md

 )
 ```

-Though it’s still not perfect.
-For example, if I need to add a “medium-4”, in all likelihood it will clash with the first instance of “large”, so then I would have to move each “large” instance up a notch to make way for my new value.
+Though, it’s still not perfect.
+For example, if I need to add a `medium-4`, there may be a clash with the first instance of `large` due to the narrow variation in the pixel values.
+I would then have to move each `large` instance up a notch to make way for my new value.
 So again, the same old problem of having to restructure things.
-Bah!

 ### 3) Declare speculative sizes at the start of the project

-Finally, what I could do is essentially declare so many sizes upfront that chances are I’ll already cover all potential eventualities.
-AKA - the nuclear option:
+Finally, what I could do is essentially declare so many sizes upfront that chances are I’ll have already covered all potential eventualities.
+I call this the nuclear option!

 ```scss
 $spacing: (